suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 secondary slot and will start decrypting the downloaded image sector-by-sector and will swap it with the image found in the primary slot.

-The swap should only take place after the signature on the plaintext is verified.
+The swap will only take place after the signature on the plaintext is verified.
 Note that the plaintext firmware image is available in the primary slot only after the swap has been completed, unless "dummy decrypt" is used to compute the hash over the plaintext prior to executing the decrypt operation during a swap.